-- get a first draft of the YEMP guidelines developed in the frame of the STAMP project,
+- got a first draft of the YEMP guidelines developed in the frame of the STAMP project,

 as well as the toolbox for (young) managers

-- be invited to contribute to the last version
+- were invited to contribute to the last version

 - transfer knowledge to their field of work